-Isabel Custer, born in Lima to a Swiss-Peruvian father and Chilean mother, grew up fascinated with intrepid heroines of the past.
-Women who carved out their spaces in history throughout uncharted territories of the Middle East and Asia stoked her enthusiasm early on for filmmaking.
-While at school, she lived in Beijing for 6 months.
-On her return, she decided that movies would be her storytelling medium and she wrote, directed and edited her first film.
+Born in Lima to a Swiss-Peruvian father and Chilean mother, Isabel Custer grew up in Miami with a love of comedy, musicals and epics.
+While in high school, she lived in Beijing for 6 months and upon returning to the States, she decided that movies would be her storytelling medium.
+At 16, she wrote, directed and edited her first film A Lonely Place Apart.

-Enamoured with French culture, Isabel lived in Paris for 7 years where she worked intermittently as a production assistant and travelled all over Europe, Asia and Africa, following her passion for visiting sacred sites and pilgrimages.
-While in Paris, she also completed a Masters in Film, TV and New Media at La Sorbonne in 2011, which she finished by managing 100% Distribution stand at MIPTV in Cannes.
+During 7 years in Paris, Isabel worked as a production assistant and travelled all over Europe, Asia and Africa, following her passion for visiting sacred sites.
+While in Paris, she also completed a Masters in Film, TV and New Media at La Sorbonne in 2011, which she finished by short stint in content distribution and working at MIPTV content market in Cannes.

 Looking for roots, Isabel moved to Chile, where she worked for a time in advertising and news media.
 While doing so, she directed a spot for a foundation Aprendamos Juntos, did camera for the local edition of Lollapalooza and created her own non-profit, Beneciclo, to distribute adapted tricycles to children with disabilities.
 In 2014, Isabel crowdfunded, co-produced and directed the short film Night of the Living Data a dark comedy shot in Los Angeles, CA.

 For the past 10 years, Isabel has also been an avid songwriter and performer having written 100 original songs.
 In 2012 in Paris she recorded her first EP Extended Play and in 2016, she released her first full length album Girl with No Country, a mellow pop music that mixes Latin American and Polynesian rhythms.